 Termination of appointment of donee which does not revoke power the Public Guardian must attach to the instrument a note to that effect.

-18.-(1) If in the case of a registered instrument that is in Form 1, it appears to the Public Guardian that an event has occurred -

-- (a) which has terminated the appointment of a donee; but - (b) which has not revoked the instrument, has occurred, the Public Guardian must attach to the instrument a note stating this fact.
+- 19. If in the case of a registered instrument it appears to the Public Guardian that an event has occurred - (a) which has terminated the appointment of the donee; but - (b) which has not revoked the instrument,